platformsh/platformsh-docs/src/scripts/supported-images/README.md

 * Supported (and deprecated) versions of a language or service are documented in multiple places.
 It is our goal that references to these image versions should be up to date and identical at all times.
 * Each usage example in the documentation should always reference the most recent release when appropriate.
 * Updating each reference should be done in a single pull request every time a new image is released.

 ## Documenting a new version release in `versions.json`

+### Steps for a new runtime version

+1. Add the new version to the end of the `"supported"` key for that runtime in `versions.json`.

+### Steps for a new service version

+1. Add the new version to the end of the `"supported"` key for that service in `versions.json`.
+2. Update the `services.yaml` example on that service's documentation page to the new version.
+3. If the service is in one of the *Special cases* below, be sure to follow those steps as well.

 `versions.json` should act as a single edit point for new image version releases.
 If, for example, Engineering has told us that Platform.sh now supports MariaDB 10.3, it should be added as the last element of `object.mysql.supported`:

 ```json
 "mysql": {